After years of creating stories with the classic Esri Story Maps, the time has come to use ArcGIS StoryMaps for creating all new stories.

 The classic templates are no longer in active development.
 They will not gain new features and only critical updates will be made.
 In contrast, new capabilities will be regularly added to ArcGIS StoryMaps.

-Stories you have created with the classic templates will continue to exist, and you can continue to edit them.
+Stories you have created with the classic templates will continue to exist, and you can continue to edit them in ArcGIS Online and on ArcGIS Enterprise 10 and below.
 You can even make new ones, but we don’t recommend doing this unless it’s for short-term projects.
 Please be aware that as technologies (such as web browsers) advance, the performance and behavior of classic stories may be affected.

 Milestones built for a smooth transition